CliMA/EnsembleKalmanProcesses.jl/docs/src/examples/TurbulenceConvection_example.md

 ```
 as well as the names of the variables used in the loss function and location of reference data used to compute finite time-averaged statistics, which is stored in the `ReferenceModel` construct.

+A number of variables are exposed that allow you to select where to fetch input data, and where to store the output:

+- update `les_name`, `les_suffix` and `les_root` to use different LES reference data
+    - By default, Zhaoyi's bomex les data is used.
+- update `scm_name` and `scm_root` to point to another SCM reference folder.
+Note that `scm_root` should point to a directory containing the folder `Output.<scm_name>.00000`.
+This folder is read (but not modified) when running forward simulations and updating parameters.
+The LES data will be interpolated to the resolution defined by the `.nc` datafile in the Output folder.
+    - By default it points to Haakon's bomex scm data.
+- update `outdir_root` to point to a directory where the output folder will be placed.
+By default, it is the current directory.

 Various flags allow us to easily decide whether to `perform_PCA` on the reference statistics, `normalize` the reference and forward model statistics, use LES or SCM data as reference (`model_type`), and restrict which type of output data is stored (`save_eki_data`, `save_ensemble_data`).

 For the inversion step, we also specify the number of ensemble members `N_ens` and the number of iterations of the inversion method `N_iter`.

-Several methods and structures that enamble computation of the forward model, retrieval of time-averaged statistics or performing PCA is stored in the `helper_funcs.jl` file in the `src` folder of the `SCM` example directory.
+Several methods and structures that enable computation of the forward model, retrieval of time-averaged statistics or performing PCA is stored in the `helper_funcs.jl` file in the `src` folder of the `SCM` example directory.

 ## Running the Example